ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Observations
 Various observations of data published in the VHHA Dashboard.

+- 2021-09-03: When the VHHA published the dashboard on July 6, 2021 the Bed Availability statistic appears to have been double-counted (or something like that).
+It was published as 6,885.
+On July 4 it was published as 3,602.
+No dashboard was published on July 5.
+On July 7 it was published as 3,533.
+Working under the assumption 6,885 was an error, this value is omitted from the data for July 6.
+It appears to be a safe assumption the actual value would have been in the 3,400-3,600 range.
 - 2021-07-24: On July 23, the VHHA stopped publishing 10 of the daily hospital metrics and the occasional hospital vaccination metric.
 - 2021-07-05: The VHHA did not update the dashboard for July 5, 2021.
 - 2021-07-01: The VHHA did not update the dashboard for July 1, 2021.